Alexander-Koutrakis/Arx-GPUDriven-Renderer/README.md

 - Dataset quirks: some vertices are erroneous per arx-convert; several were fixed in Blender, others may remain.
 - Transparency ordering: transparent geometry isn’t depth-sorted; order-dependent artifacts may appear.
 - Texture array budget: up to six Texture2DArrays are bound; adding more requires extending shader and feature bindings.

+## Comparison and evaluation

+A direct performance comparison against Unity’s built-in (CPU-driven) rendering pipeline is not included.
+This is primarily because the source geometry is represented as a **single unified scene dataset**, not as individual `GameObject` hierarchies with `MeshRenderer` components.

+In traditional Unity rendering:
+- Each object (mesh renderer) incurs **CPU-side culling, batching, and draw call management**.
+- Visibility and material binding are resolved per object, which introduces CPU overhead but allows per-object culling.

+In this GPU-driven prototype:
+- The **entire level’s static geometry** is stored as one large data structure and rendered procedurally via `DrawProceduralIndirect`.
+- Geometry is subdivided only into **spatial cells** for GPU culling, with no per-object representation on the CPU.
+- This makes a one-to-one comparison with standard GameObject/MeshRenderer rendering impractical.

+For testing purposes, an alternative setup was tried:
+- Triangles were grouped by material, and one mesh was built per material to simulate a traditional approach.
+- However, this led to **very large per-material meshes** (e.g., ~12,000 triangles for a single cave section), where only a small subset of the geometry was visible per frame.
+- As a result, the GPU still processed most triangles unnecessarily, and the approach did **not reflect a realistic performance baseline**.

+In summary:
+- The current pipeline focuses on **fully GPU-driven visibility and draw submission**.
+- A meaningful comparison would require reconstructing the level as **many smaller meshes** (per cell or per object) and profiling Unity’s CPU-driven culling and batching against the GPU approach—an effort outside the scope of this prototype.

 ## Setup and usage